0 Part Course |

 • Rating agency personnel at any level involved with rating bonds on issuance.

-• Any professional at any level who wants to understand the ins and outs of the bond issuance process and bond documentation.
+• Professionals at any level who want to understand the ins and outs of the bond issuance process and bond documentation.

 We set the scene by reviewing the issuance of plain vanilla listed securities and the 4 stages of a bond issue.
-We look at stand-alone vs. programme-based bond issues and we go through the various aspects of due diligence that is required.
+We look at stand-alone vs. programme-based bond issues, covering the various aspects of required due diligence.

-We undertake a review of the bond documentation.
-Here we cover the key parties and bond offering documents involved, the payment obligations and mechanics and the terms and conditions of the bonds.
-We discuss in detail the subscription agreement, the representations, warranties, covenants, conditions precedent and the key areas of negotiation.
-We discuss the events of default and the role of the trustee followed by legal opinions, ratings and the issues around the clearing and bond settlement.
-There will be a very brief coverage of selling restrictions and the provisions of Reg S and 144A issuances.
+Training reviews bond documentation, covering the key parties and bond offering documents involved, payment obligations, mechanics and the terms and conditions of bonds.
+We’ll cover the subscription agreement in detail, representations, warranties, covenants, conditions precedent and the key areas of negotiation.
+We discuss the events of default and the role of the trustee, followed by legal opinions, ratings and issues around the clearing and bond settlement.
+There is a very brief coverage of selling restrictions and the provisions of Reg S and 144A issuances.

-There will be various exercises throughout this training to ensure that participants can apply and consolidate their knowledge as the course progresses.
-During the training, participants will be provided with sample Bond Terms and Conditions for review.
+Sessions offer various exercises throughout, ensuring participants can apply and consolidate knowledge as the course progresses.
+Participants are provided with sample Bond Terms and Conditions for review.

-• The tutor had excellent knowledge and she managed to cover many different topics on a limited time.
-She was also really approachable and she was trying to make the webinar more interactive by asking us questions and ask our point of view on the several legal issues.
+• The tutor had excellent knowledge, and she managed to cover many different topics in a limited time.
+She was also really approachable, and she was trying to make the webinar more interactive by asking us questions and asking our point of view on several legal issues.

 REQUEST CALL BACK